MKLab-ITI/JGNN/tutorials/GNN.md

 The important question is what to consider as training inputs and outputs, given that node features and the graph are passed to the `GCNBuilder` constructor.

-The answer is that the (ordered) list of node identifiers *0,1,2,...* constitutes the training inputs and the corresponding labels constitute the outputs.
-Sampling from those identifiers to obtain

-JGNN provides helper methods to design the training process per:
+The answer is that the (ordered) list of all node identifiers *0,1,2,...* constitutes the training inputs and the corresponding labels constitute the outputs.
+You can create a slice of identifiers and you can use JGNN to design the training process per:

 ```java
 Slice nodes = dataset.samples().getSlice().shuffle(100);  // or nodes = new Slice(0, numNodes).shuffle(100);